thehyve/podium/README.md

 cd podium-gateway/src/test/javascript/

 # Run all tests
-protractor
+npx protractor

 # Run tests for a specific feature file
-protractor --specs=e2e/features/bbmri-admin-organisations.feature
+npx protractor --specs=e2e/features/bbmri-admin-organisations.feature
 ```

-By default the test suite expects the user interface to be available at port 9000.
+By default the test suite expects the user interface to be available at port 8080.
 To change this, set the `baseUrl` setting in [protractor.conf.js](podium-gateway/src/test/javascript/protractor.conf.js).

 #### Adding tests